flashbots/suave-specs/specs/rigil/README.md

 <div class="warning">

-⚠️ The SUAVE protocol is still in a state where [the code](https://github.com/flashbots/suave-geth) is the most up-to-date protocol spec.
+⚠️ The SUAVE protocol is still in a state where [the code](https://github.com/flashbots/suave-geth) is the most up-to-date protocol spec and [open questions](#open-questions) are being researched.
 The goal of these notes is to gradually evolve into an implementation-agnostic specification. ⚠️

 </div>